 Agency: Whatcom County S.O.

 Deputy Sheriff James Chatfield was shot and killed as he and another deputy confronted two men they suspected of smuggling liquor and narcotics on a trail crossing the Canadian border near Blaine, Washington.

 Deputy Chatfield had his service weapon out when he ordered the men to stop.
-One of the men, believing that the deputies were smugglers themselves, drew his own revolver and opened fired.
-Despite being wounded in the abdomen, Deputy Chatfield returned fire but did not strike the subject.
+One of the men, believing that the deputies were smugglers themselves, drew his own revolver and opened fire.
+Despite being wounded in the abdomen, Deputy Chatfield returned fire but did not hit the suspect.

-Both men fled but returned to the scene a few minutes later and turned themselves in to the other deputy.
-They took Deputy Chatfield to a hospital in Lynden where he died several hours later.
+Both suspects fled but returned to the scene a few minutes later and turned themselves in to the other deputy.
+They took Deputy Chatfield to a hospital in Lynden where he died a few hours later.

-The men were charged with Deputy Chatfield's murder but released following a mistrial after they claimed they were just hiking in the area and mistook the deputies for criminals.
+The suspects were charged with Deputy Chatfield’s murder but released following a mistrial after they claimed they were just hiking in the area and mistook the deputies for criminals.

-Deputy Chatfield had served in law enforcement with the Whatcom County Sheriff's Office and Blaine Police Department for four years.
-He was survived by his four children and his stepdaughter, and his half-brother.
-He is buried at Fern Hill Cemetery in Anacortes, Washington.
+Deputy Chatfield had served in law enforcement with the Whatcom County Sheriff’s Office and the Blaine Police Department for four years.
+He is survived by his four children and his step-daughter, and his half-brother.
+He is buried in Fern Hill Cemetery in Anacortes, Washington.